Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

 <details><summary><b> Create custom BSP for your board </b></summary>

-1. Create a custom BSP for your board having any device, by following the steps given in [ModusToolbox™ BSP Assistant user guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_BSP_Assistant_1.0_User_Guide-UserManual-v02_00-EN.pdf?fileId=8ac78c8c8386267f0183a972f45c59af).
+1. Create a custom BSP for your board with any device by following the steps given in [ModusToolbox™ BSP Assistant user guide](https://www.infineon.com/ModusToolboxBSPAssistant).
 This code example was created for the device "CY8C4046LQI-T452".

 2. Open the *design.modus* file from the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config/* folder obtained in the previous step and enable CAPSENSE&trade; to get the *design.cycapsense* file.
 CAPSENSE&trade; configuration can then be started from scratch as explained below.